getodk/docs/docs/central-submissions.rst

    .. tab-item:: Central v2025.2.3+

-      For Public Access Links, the default end-of-form behavior displays a generic thank you message.
+      For **Public Access Links**, the default end-of-form behavior displays a generic thank you message.
 To redirect respondents to a custom page, provide a `return_url`.
 Additionally, to enable respondents or data collectors to make multiple submissions without refreshing the page after each submission, append `&single=false` to the Public Access link:

       +------------------------------+-----------------------------------------------------------------------------------+
       | Default Public Access link:  | `https://your-domain/f/<enketo-id>?st=<secret>`                                   |